Language-agnostic BERT Sentence Embedding: Corpus and Training Details

 \subsection{Cross-Accelerator Negative Sampling}

-Cross-lingual embedding models trained with in-batch negative samples benefits from large training batch sizes~\cite{mandy2018}.
-Resource intensive models like BERT, are limited to small batch sizes due to memory contraints.
-While data-parallelism allows us to increase the effective batch size by using multiple accelerators, the batch-size on an individual core does not change the batch over multiple accelerators.
-However, this results in a smaller local batch size on each accelerator.
-For example, with a per-core batch size of 128, each example only receives 127 negative examples.
+Cross-lingual embedding models trained with in-batch negative samples benefit from large training batch sizes~\cite{mandy2018}.
+Resource intensive models like BERT, are limited to small batch sizes due to memory constraints.
+While data-parallelism does allow us to increase the global batch size by using multiple accelerators, the batch-size on an individual cores remains small.
+For example, a 4096 batch run across 32 cores results in a local batch size of 128, with each example then only receiving 127 negatives.

-We introduce \emph{cross-accelerator negative sampling}.\footnote{While our experiments use TPU accelerators, the same strategy can also be applied to models trained on GPU.} As illustrated in figure \ref{fig:cross_tpu}, under this strategy the sentences from all cores are broadcast as negatives for the examples assigned to other cores.
-This allows us to fully realize the benefits of distributed training.
+We introduce \emph{cross-accelerator negative sampling}, which is illustrated in figure \ref{fig:cross_tpu}.\footnote{While our experiments use TPU accelerators, the same strategy can also be applied to models trained on GPU.} Under this strategy each core encodes its assigned sentences and then the encoded sentence representations from all cores are broadcast as negatives to the other cores.
+This allows us to fully realize the benefits of larger batch sizes while still distributing the computationally intensive encoding work across multiple cores.

+Note the dot-product scoring function makes it efficient to compute the pairwise scores in the same batch with matrix multiplication.
+In figure \ref{fig:cross_tpu}, the value in the grids indicates the ground truth labels, with all positive labels located in diagonal grids.
+A softmax function is applied on each row.